 Big enough for group dinners and licensed enough for boozy lunches, Mrs. Brown’s is perfect for satisfying whatever mood strikes.
-Their menu is a spectacular feat of tacos, wings, dumplings, and charcuterie, and they outsource to nearby Gianni’s so you can even get a premium slice of the Italian pie.
+Their menu is a spectacular feat of nibbles like dumplings, Korean fried cauliflower and cheese and chicken spring rolls, as well as larger share dishes like sweet and sour lamb ribs and rotisserie chicken.
+The must order though, is their haloumi paratha pancakes—trust us.
 Knock it all back with a bottle of Aussie wine or a cocktail jug and you’re laughing.

 A joint effort of Brisbane culinary legends Paul Hoffman and Nick Pinn, Drum Dining is the good-looking rooster this town has been craving.
 Their plates are the epitome of contemporary Australian dining: simple and delicious, with maximum care taken for minimal fuss.
 We love Drum Dining because their mood is a perfect smart casual, just whack on a nice jacket and you’re good to go, and while high heels are optional the croquettes are mandatory.
 They’re that good.

 With intricate and bizarre flavour combinations, Rogue Bar and Bistro isn’t the place to get a basic feed.
 As the name suggests, these guys are known to go a bit off-script and their five-course degustation menus feature experimental dishes that’ll blow your mind clean away.
 The menu changes monthly too, so you'll always find an excuse to go back.